 Semantic Description

-During execution of an assignment, the right-hand side of the assignment shall evaluate to a value or template.
+During execution of an assignment, the right-hand side of the assignment shall evaluate to a value or template that is at least partially initialized.
 The effect of an assignment is to bind the variable to the value of the expression or to a template.
-The expression shall contain no unbound variables.
 Assignments are processed from left to right, i.e. expressions in the left hand side are evaluated before those in the right hand side.
 The evaluations obey the operator precedence defined in table 6.
 Unless the assignment is to a lazy or fuzzy variable or parameter, the right hand side is evaluated completely before the resulting value or template is bound to the evaluated left-hand side of the assignment.
 Whenever assignments are used within the right hand side of an assignment (due to assignment notation), these rules apply recursively.

 A structured value on the right-hand side of the assignment shall be assigned completely to the variable on the left-hand side of the assignment, If a partially initialized value is assigned to a completely initialized variable, fields uninitialized at the right-hand side of the assignment shall also become uninitialized at the left-hand side.